 Fitness is an important part of scouting programs.
 The Tiger, Wolf, Bear and Webelos programs all include some requirement about nutrition.
-And this continues into Boy Scouts with the requirements for the First Class rank and merit badges.
+And this continues into Scouts BSA with the requirements for the First Class rank and merit badges.
 A Cub Scout nutrition game is a way to introduce these concepts to younger Scouts.

 About a year ago, I came across this game on the USDA site.
 Use it with any of the requirements which reference the food pyramid or healthy food choices.
 I can’t find the link on their site anymore, but I did save a copy of it.